Iowa governor, aides appear in PR video for no-bid vendor

 Domo Inc.’s video features interviews with Reynolds, state epidemiologist Caitlin Pedati and chief operations officer Paul Trombino portraying their COVID-19 management as a success for Iowa and the software vendor.

 The appearances go against long-standing guidance to avoid any hint of preferential treatment in relationships with contractors.
-The video puts a positive spin on Iowa’s virus response, which has been worse than most states in terms of testing and confirmed cases per capita.
+The video puts a positive spin on their response to the virus, which has caused more cases and deaths per capita in Iowa than most other states.

 State Hygienic Laboratory director Michael Pentella said through a University of Iowa spokesman that he was asked to participate in the video by the governor’s office and was not told how the material would be used.
 Pentella’s appearance — in which he calls Domo “a great planning tool” — may contradict a university policy limiting product endorsements.